-- Student Satisfaction (25%) - satisfaction metrics are based on evaluations from RateMyProfessors.com (7.5%), freshman-to-sophmore retention rates (15%) from IPEDSDepartment of Education database (IPEDS) and various other social media websites.
+- Student Satisfaction (25%) – satisfaction metrics are based on evaluations from RateMyProfessors.com (7.5%), freshman-to-sophomore retention rates (15%) from IPEDSDepartment of Education database (IPEDS) and various other social media websites.

 - Post-Graduate Success (32.5%) – is based on alumni salary figures as reported by Payscale.com (10%), America’s Leaders List (22.5%) and a few other publications that rank successful college graduates.

-- Student Debt (25%) - this an affordability metric that focus on cost of education and ability of graduates to pay back their student loans.
-It is composed of student loan debt load (10%), student loan default rates (12.5%) and predicted vs. actual percent of students taking out federal student loans (2.5%) to finance their educations.
+- Student Debt (25%) – this is an affordability metric that focuses on the cost of education and ability of graduates to pay back their student loans.
+It is composed of student loan debt load (10%), student loan default rates (12.5%) and predicted vs. actual percent of students taking out federal student loans (2.5%) to finance their education.

 - Graduation Rates (7.5%) – this value indicator is based on a four-year graduation rate and considers both the actual graduation rate (5%) and the actual vs. the predicted rate (2.5%).

 - Academic Success (10%) – this metric is based on student success as measured by student scholarships and fellowships (7.5%) and percentage of students who go on to earn a doctorate degree (2.5%).

 However, Forbes computes a college’s overall annual ranking based on a moving average of the school’s ranking scores over the last three years.